panzerschrekk/GTAOPublicSolo/README.md

 5. Network adapter name to be disabled (use "netsh interface ipv4 show config" to find out which one)

 ## How it works:
-1. Download the .exe and .ini file from the repo (https://github.com/panzerschrekk/GTAOPublicSolo/raw/master/GTAOPublicSolo.exe and https://github.com/panzerschrekk/GTAOPublicSolo/raw/master/GTAOPublicSolo.ini)
+1. Download the .zip file from the repo (https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/panzerschrekk/GTAOPublicSolo)
+3. Extract to .zip file anywhere
 2. Insert your path in the GTAOPublicSolo.ini file, without the trailing backslash (e.g. "C:\GTAV" instead of "C:\GTAV\\")
 3. Insert your network adapter name in the GTAOPublicSolo.ini file
 4. Right click the file -> Run as administrator